A Formalization of SQL with Nulls: -relations as an abstract data type

 Our abstract type of relations is defined by means of the following signature: \begin{coq}[texcl] Parameter R : nat -> Type.
 Parameter V : Type.
-Definition T := Vector.t V. Parameter memb : forall n, R n -> T n -> nat. (*$\#(r,t)$*) Parameter plus : forall n, R n -> R n -> R n. (*$\oplus$*) Parameter minus: forall n, R n -> R n -> R n. (*$\backslash$*) Parameter inter: forall n, R n -> R n -> R n. (*$\cap$*) Parameter times: forall m n, R m -> R n -> R (m + n). (*$\times$*) Parameter sum : forall m n, R m -> (T m -> T n) -> R n.(*$\Sigma$*) Parameter sel : forall n, R n -> (T n -> bool) -> R n. (*$\sigma$*) Parameter flat : forall n, R n -> R n. (*$\Vert \cdot \Vert$*) Parameter supp : forall n, R n -> list (T n).
-Parameter Rnil : R 0.
-Parameter Rone : R 0. \end{coq} This signature declares a type family $\mathtt{R~n}$ of $\mathtt{n}$-ary relations, and a type $\mathtt{V}$ of data values.
+Definition T := Vector.t V. Parameter memb : forall n, R n -> T n -> nat. (*$\#(r,t)$*) Parameter plus : forall n, R n -> R n -> R n. (*$\oplus$*) Parameter minus: forall n, R n -> R n -> R n. (*$\backslash$*) Parameter inter: forall n, R n -> R n -> R n. (*$\cap$*) Parameter times: forall m n, R m -> R n -> R (m + n). (*$\times$*) Parameter sum : forall m n, R m -> (T m -> T n) -> R n. (*$\Sigma$*) Parameter rsum : forall m n, R m -> (T m -> R n) -> R n. (*$\biguplus$*) Parameter sel : forall n, R n -> (T n -> bool) -> R n. (*$\sigma$*) Parameter flat : forall n, R n -> R n. (*$\Vert \cdot \Vert$*) Parameter supp : forall n, R n -> list (T n).
+Parameter Rnil : forall n, R n.
+Parameter Rone : R 0.
+Parameter Rsingle : forall n, T n -> R n. \end{coq} This signature declares a type family $\mathtt{R~n}$ of $\mathtt{n}$-ary relations, and a type $\mathtt{V}$ of data values.
 The type family $\mathtt{T~n}$ of $\mathtt{n}$-tuples is defined as a vector with base type $\mathtt{V}$.
 The key difference compared to the concrete approach is that, given a relation $r$ and a tuple $t$, both with the same arity, we obtain the multiplicity of $t$ in $r$ as $\#(r,t)$, where $\#(\cdot,\cdot)$ is an abstract operator; the concrete style $r~t$ is not allowed because the type of $R$ is abstract, i.e. we do not know whether it is implemented as a function or as something else.

 We also declare binary operators $\oplus$, $\backslash$, and $\cap$ for the disjoint union, difference, and intersection on $n$-ary bags.
 The cartesian product $\times$ takes two relations of possibly different arity, say $m$ and $n$, and returns a relation of arity $m+n$.